kassidysharits1/SAMDAT/README.md

 - Include Bluetooth activation so you can control from your phone as apposed to presetting code to drive the survey lines.
   - Recommended bluetooth device for apple products: HM-10 Bluetooth
 - Add a surveyor's wheel for better distance precision/accuracy
+- Improve weight distribution: the rover currently drives slightly crooked because the weight is not distributed evenly (mainly the heavy battery causing these issues).